 Patatas Bravas is served as tapas in many Spanish bars.
 They can be eaten in their original, simple recipe (as you will find below), or ordered with toppings like sausages or other animal products.
 We love our patatas bravas simple, easy and vegan and we think they are best served this way.

 To make the most delicious patatas bravas, start by peeling and cutting your potatoes into small cubes.
 Bring some water to boil, add a little salt to the water then carefully add the potatoes into the boiling water.

 Leave them to boil for about 15 minutes.
 Again, I can't stress enough how important this step is: do not overboil the potatoes.
 They should be soft but robust.
 They should not fall apart.

 Once the potatoes are boiled, drain their water and add a little flour over them.
 Tap the pot and shake well so the potatoes get fully coated in flour.
 Heat up some olive oil in the frying pan and fry the potatoes until golden and crispy.
 The flour will make the exterior of the potato extra crispy.
 And they will also taste so much better as the flavour seals better.

 To make the sauce, heat up a little olive oil in a different frying pan and add the onions.
 Fry for about 3 minutes, then add the crushed garlic and fry for another minute.
 Add the spices and mix well, then continue frying for another minute.
-Tip the chopped tomatoes and the sugar and cook, uncovered on medium heat for about 10 minutes.
+Tip the tomato sauce (passata or chopped tomatoes, both work) and the sugar and cook, uncovered on medium heat for about 10 minutes.

 Add the potatoes to the spicy sauce and mix well.
 Serve immediately and add a pinch of salt and a handful of fresh parsley leaves.